-I thew together this incredibly delicious breakfast frittata last weekend with ingredients we just had in our fridge.
-It was the perfect morning fuel to get us ready for our Saturday workout.
-This frittata is PACKED with protein from eggs and mozzarella, and if you serve it with a slice of whole wheat toast, it’s the ideal balanced breakfast.
+I thew together this incredibly delicious Sun-dried Tomato and Basil Frittata last weekend just using up ingredients we had in our fridge.
+It was the perfect morning fuel to get us ready for our Saturday morning workout.
+This frittata is packed with protein from eggs and mozzarella, and if you serve it with a slice of whole wheat toast, you’ll have yourself the perfect balanced breakfast.

-I love frittatas because they look impressive, but they are honestly SO easy to make (this one came together in under 15 minutes).
-Frittatas are also a great way to use up any leftover ingredients in your fridge; almost anything tastes good: roasted red pepper and goat cheese, kale and cherry tomatoes, sausage and leeks, and so on!
+I love frittatas because they look impressive, but they are honestly so easy to make (this one came together in under 15 minutes).
+Frittatas are also a great way to use up any leftover ingredients in your fridge; almost anything tastes good in a frittata: roasted red pepper and goat cheese, kale and cherry tomatoes, sausage and leeks, and so on!

-As soon as I took one bite of this frittata, I said to Travis that the flavor combination tasted just like a pizza.
-Yeah, it was that good.
-Try this recipe this weekend, and if you don’t have these exact ingredients, just follow the cooking method below.
+Try this Sun-dried Tomato and Basil Frittata recipe this weekend, and if you don’t have these exact ingredients, just follow the cooking method below.
 You’ll be sure to love it!

 - 3 whole eggs + 2 egg whites